cvaldezc/spring-cloud/Microservice.md

 ### Naming Server (Spring Cloud Eureka)
 ### Ribbon (Spring Cloud Load Balancing)
 ### Feign (Easier REST Client)
+Feign is a REST service client, which defines an interface as a porxy, with which we can consume an HTTP service.
 ## VISIBILITY AND MONITORING
 ### Zipkin Distributed Tracing
 ### Netflix API Gateway